-- 9. We normally inspect every residential family centre for the first time between seven and 12 months from the date of registration unless it has not admitted any service users, and then at an interval of at least once in a three year cycle. - 10.
-At inspection we consider compliance with regulations and the national minimum standards as well as the quality of the leadership and management, and outcomes for those attending the residential family centre.
-We always want to speak to adults and children using the centre during our inspections. - 11.
-We use a four-point scale to make judgements about the overall effectiveness of a residential family centre; the quality of the organisation and the outcomes for children and parents using the centre.
-The judgements are: - Outstanding: the provision is of exceptionally high quality - Good: the provision is strong - Satisfactory: the provision is sound - Inadequate: the provision is not good enough.
+- 13. We normally inspect every residential family centre for the first time between seven and 12 months from the date of registration unless it has not admitted any service users, and then at an interval of at least once in a three-year cycle. - 14.
+At inspection we consider compliance with regulations and the national minimum standards.
+We always want to speak to adults and children using the centre during our inspections.

+- 15. We use a four-point scale to make judgements about: - the overall experiences of children and parents, taking into account: - quality of assessment - how well children and parents are protected and helped - working with partners to improve outcomes - and the effectiveness of leaders and managers.